gregbrunn/PAWSRestartService/README.md

-# PAWS Restart Service Node Via CSV
+# PAWS Restart Service Via CSV

 A customer has a large amount of CUCM/ CUC/ IMP nodes that they wanted to restart in bulk.
 This python program was created to do that.
 Utilzing the PAWS API on before listed cisco products.